-An overview of the different life-cycle stages, how this relates to the type of information available, the degree of effort that should be put into different activities (stakeholder engagement, geochemistry, operational management and treatment, rehabilitation and stream ecology), and how information provided at different stages may inform the bond quantum is shown in Figure 7.
-Further details of the activities covered in each section are shown in Figure 8.
+An overview of the different life-cycle stages, how these relate to the type of information available, the degree of effort that should be put into different activities (stakeholder engagement, geochemistry, operational management and treatment, rehabilitation and stream ecology), and how information provided at different stages may inform the bond quantum is shown in Figure 6.
+Further details of the activities covered in each section are shown in Figure 7.